arbor-sim/arbor/doc/tutorial/nmodl.rst

 How to use NMODL to extend Arbor's repertoire of Ion Channels
 =============================================================

-NMODL is Arbor's way of expressing ion channel dynamics which in turn can be added to cable cells via the :ref:`decor` interface.
+NMODL is Arbor's way of expressing ion channel dynamics, which in turn can be added to cable cells via the :ref:`decor` interface.
 This tutorial will guide you through to create such an ion channel from scratch.
 Note that there are already large selections of channels built into Arbor in addition to online